 Hourly Demand Response Resources, Capacity Dispatchable Load Resources, Capacity Generation Resources, and Capacity Storage Resources

 Each obligation period, the IESO will determine a consecutive five-business day window (the “testing window”) within which applicable capacity auction resources shall conduct their capacity auction capacity test.
 The IESO shall issue an advisory notice indicating when the testing window will be scheduled, a minimum of 10 business days in advance of the testing window.
-To execute a capacity auction capacity test, the capacity market participant will be required to schedule their capacity auction resource for activation in the energy market to its cleared ICAP and then deliver to that cleared ICAP amount for a resource-specific duration of time, within the testing window and within the applicable availability window..
+To execute a capacity auction capacity test, the capacity market participant will be required to schedule their capacity auction resource for activation in the energy market to its cleared ICAP and then deliver to that cleared ICAP amount for a resource-specific duration of time, within the testing window and within the applicable availability window.

 Refer to Table 5-1 below for more details on the specific testing procedure that capacity market participants shall follow to fulfill their capacity auction capacity test requirements for each capacity auction resource type.